 I’m a creative producer with a Physics background.
 My work is typically cross-boundary, high-level communication centered around UN sustainable development goals.
 My main focus is on processes and methodologies that can bridge the gap between NGO’s, government and industry.
 We’ve developed new ways of negotiating and collaborating.

 Ilaria N. Brambilla - Edgeryders

 A geographer with a variety of interests and experiences.
 I studied the influence of our bodily perceptions and emotions on place cognition and sense of place.
 I specialized in environmental communication, becoming a journalist and writer.
 I co-wrote a book on circular economy and the history of environmental thinking.
-An activist - environmental, political, secular - since 1982.
+An activist - environmental, political, secular.
 Based in Italy, mainly.
 I do project management within EarthOS, Edgeryders’ Climate Unit, and help it secure allies and connections internationally.